 Review Paper: An article reviewing a particular topic or field.
 Review papers are typically invited papers written by a highly regarded expert in the field.
 Review articles summarize progress made in a particular research or development area during a specified period and summarize the current state of the art.

 Tutorial: A tutorial is an introductory and systematic description of a technology or a research topic.
 Tutorials should be accessible to general readers of OE and may include homework problems.

 Commentary: A commentary paper is a brief technical communication presenting a scientific analysis or assessment of a topic of general interest to the readers of Optical Engineering, including comments on recent papers.

 Optical Engineering is the flagship journal of SPIE, published since 1962.
 OE aims to publish highly relevant and high-impact papers.
 OE is published online as part of the SPIE Digital Library, accessible by researchers at many of the world's leading universities, laboratories, and corporations as well as thousands of individual subscribers.

 - Rigorous peer review

 - 5 free downloads from the SPIE Digital Library for authors

 - Open access publication at a low cost

-- Abstracting and indexing in leading scientific databases, including Science Citation Index/Web of Science, Current Contents, Inspec, Scopus, Ei Compendex, and Chemical Abstracts.
+- Abstracting and indexing in leading scientific databases, including Science Citation Index/Web of Science, Current Contents, Inspec, Scopus, Ei Compendex, and Astrophysics Data System.